scalawithcats/scala-with-cats/src/pages/functors/index.md

 List(1, 2, 3).map(x => (x % 2) == 0)
 ```

-There are some properties of `map` that we rely without even thinking about them.
+There are some properties of `map` that we rely on without even thinking about them.
 For example, we expect the two snippets below to produce the same output:

 ```tut:book
 List(1, 2, 3).map(_ * 2).map(_ + 4)